truvami/docs/docs/integrations/webhooks.md

 }
 ```

-Other message types like uplink, position or battery status follow the same structure as the Kafka integration.
+Other message types like positions or battery statuses follow the same structure as the Kafka integration.

 ## Filtering